 Money may be tight for you during this time, but there are sooo many low and no cost courses and training you can take to improve your communication and leadership skills or upgrade your Excel or programming skills.
 Start with a skill assessment and determine where you're solid and what areas you can use for improvement.
 You should assess your skill sets against your ideal positions, present, and future.
 Don't just take courses for fun or interest.
 There's plenty of time to do that after you are employed.

-Doing this now will pay off dividends in the future because you're advancing your skills and remaining competitive in an ever changing marketplace.
-Up leveling your skills sets is the best way to proactively recession-proof your career.
+Doing this now will pay off dividends in the future because you're advancing your skills and remaining competitive in an ever-changing marketplace.
+Up leveling your skill sets is the best way to proactively recession-proof your career.

 4. Establish Your Brand Online

 In today's competitive market it would be negligent, and irresponsible, not to develop a strong personal brand.
 There has never been a better time to stand up and showcase exactly what makes you authentically and uniquely YOU then during a recession.
 It's important for you to find ways to stand out and above your competition because social technology has brought us within reach of each other and positioned us all on a global stage.

 5. Leverage Your Networks

 As I noted above, over 84% of people find their ideal job through their networks.
 So, it should go without saying that one thing you should be doing is making new and nurturing existing connections.
 By making this an on-going part of your career management plan, when you need to leverage your network to your advantage, you won't be starting from scratch.

 You know the saying, luck is where preparation meets opportunity?
 By being proactive in your career management strategy on a daily basis, you'll successfully position yourself to receive those "lucky" breaks that will come your way during a recession.